whoisdsmith/sunotools/api/API II/README.md

 <a href="https://star-history.com/#SunoApi/SunoApi" target="_blank"><img src="https://api.star-history.com/svg?repos=SunoApi/SunoApi" style="max-width: 100%;"/></a>

 ### Reference

 - Suno AI official website: [https://suno.com](https://suno.com)
 - Suno-API: [https://github.com/SunoAI-API/Suno-API](https://github.com/SunoAI-API/Suno-API)

 ### Statement

 - SunoAPI is an unofficial open source project for study and research only.
 Users voluntarily enter free account information to generate music.
 Each account generates five songs per day for free, and we don't use them for other purposes.
 Please feel free to use!
 If there are 10,000 users, the system can generate 50,000 songs per day for free.
 Please try to save your usage as you can only generate five songs per account per day for free.
 If everyone writes more than five songs a day, it's still not enough.
 The ultimate goal is to make it free to build whenever you need it.

 ### Buy Me a Coffee

 <a href="https://www.buymeacoffee.com/SunoApi" target="_blank"><img src="https://sunoapi.net/images/donate.jpg" alt="Buy me a Coffee" style="max-width: 100%;"></a>

 ##### This project originated from GitHub, based on MIT protocol and free, without any form of payment behavior!
-If you think this project is helpful to you, please help me click "Star" and spread, thank you!
+If you think this project is helpful to you, please help me click "Star" and spread, thank you